ROGER ESTEP - THE BODYBUILDING POWERLIFTER EVERYONE KNOWS BY SIGHT BUT NOT BY NAME

 Estep first competed in the 1973 Junior Ohio State meet at the ripe old age of 24, going 1520 at a bodyweight of 193lbs, then finished second at the Senior meet later that year.
 The following year he bombed out of the same meet on a 500lb squat attempt, having cut to 181 and then been a pile of soggy dog shit thereafter.
 1975 saw him improve to second in the nation in the Collegiate Nationals, and in 1976 he took the crown.
 He then proceeded to be three-time YMCA national champ, snagged two golds in the Pan Am Games in 1977, was the West Virginia athlete of the year in 1977, and then grabbed the top spot in the world in 1978 by beating bench press god Larry Pacifico with a world record squat (769.5), second place all time bench (490) and total (1944).

 When Estep flew out to Cali, he was hitting 600 for two on the squat.
-After five weeks of sweating his ass off in the LA heat and Bill West’s un-air-conditioned garage gym, however, Roger was squatting 680, and all his other lifts went up accordingly.
-As was his habit, Estep basically entered every goddamned competition he could, but the first one he entered put everyone on notice, because he squatted 630, 660, and 690, following himself after every attempt, in his first meet after training with the Westside guys.
+After five weeks of sweating his ass off in the LA heat and Bill West’s un-air-conditioned garage gym, Roger was squatting 680.
+All his other lifts went up accordingly.
+As was his habit, Estep basically entered every goddamned competition he could.
+The first one he entered put everyone on notice, because he squatted 630, 660, and 690.
+Following himself after every attempt, in his first meet after training with the Westside guys.
 As the record was 710 at the time, no one knew what to do about Estep or his ridiculous leaps in his total.
 The dude was already a legend even if no one had heard of him two years prior.

-Though that method yielded massive results in the form of a world record and some seriously impressive and consistent numbers in 1978, he was spending half the competitive year injured because he refused to listen to his goddamned body.
-Though he eventually learned to tone it down when he was in agonizing pain and knew training would just exacerbate the problem, he was never able to beat his top marks from 1978.
-Nevertheless, the man’s strategy going into 1978 was sound as hell (he just happened to get carried away thereafter to crush his already outlandish numbers, so those methods definitely bear a bit of investigation.
+That method yielded massive results in the form of a world record.
+Some seriously impressive and consistent numbers in 1978.
+He was spending half the competitive year injured because he refused to listen to his goddamned body.
+Though he learned to tone it down when he was in agonizing pain and knew training would just exacerbate the problem.
+He was never able to beat his top marks from 1978.
+Nevertheless, the man’s strategy going into 1978 was sound as hell.
+He just happened to get carried away thereafter to crush his already outlandish numbers, so those methods definitely bear a bit of investigation.

 TRAINING, ROGER ESTEP STYLE

-Since I first saw Estep’s pics online, I was curious about his diet, because he looked practically stage ready in every pic of him anyone’s ever seen.
+Since I first saw Estep’s pics online, I was curious about his diet.
+He looked practically stage ready in every pic of him anyone’s ever seen.
 Tragically, there’s nothing exciting to learn in that regard- “His diet is mainly meat, vegetables, milk, and a shitload of Pepsi.
 Ate three to four meals a day, nothing dogmatic or rigid, and wasn’t big on supplements” (Lambert Built).
-Thus, Estep’s training seems to have been the key to his physique, though his mentality seems to have played a huge role in his physique as well, because it enabled him to handle the massive training weights he used on a regular basis.
+Thus, Estep’s training seems to have been the key to his physique.
+His mentality seems to have played a huge role in his physique as well.
+It enabled him to handle the massive training weights he used on a regular basis.

-“ANOTHER PART OF MENTAL ATTITUDE IS WHAT MIGHT BE DESCRIBED AS “INWARD CONCEIT.”
-YOU DON’T HAVE TO GO AROUND TALKING ABOUT WHAT YOU’RE GOING TO LIFT TO EVERYONE YOU MEET, BUT DEEP INSIDE, YOU HAVE TO FEEL THAT YOU ARE THE BEST . . .
-AND IF YOU SHOULD BE DEFEATED, YOU HAVE TO FEEL THAT IT’S SIMPLY A MATTER OF TIME BEFORE YOU EMERGE VICTORIOUS, BECAUSE THE OTHER GUY IS SIMPLY NOT AS GOOD AS YOU ARE” (LAMBERT TRAINING).
+“ANOTHER PART OF MENTAL ATTITUDE IS WHAT MIGHT BE DESCRIBED AS “INWARD CONCEIT".
+YOU DON’T HAVE TO GO AROUND TALKING ABOUT WHAT YOU’RE GOING TO LIFT TO EVERYONE YOU MEET.
+DEEP INSIDE, YOU HAVE TO FEEL THAT YOU ARE THE BEST .
+IF YOU SHOULD BE DEFEATED, YOU HAVE TO FEEL THAT IT’S SIMPLY A MATTER OF TIME BEFORE YOU EMERGE VICTORIOUS.
+THE OTHER GUY IS SIMPLY NOT AS GOOD AS YOU ARE” (LAMBERT TRAINING).